Morgan-LC/smooch-cordova/README.md

-# Maintenance
-This repository is no longer being maintained.
+> Maintainer needed.
+PRs welcomed.
 If you actively use this and want to become a maintainer let us know at help@smooch.io.

 # smooch-cordova
 Cordova (PhoneGap) bindings for [Smooch](https://smooch.io).